About this program

 A high percent of our graduates are either working or in a secondary education program six months after graduation (2015 Graduates from Quinnipiac Survey)

 Occupational therapists work with people at all stages of life.
-They teach children with learning disabilities techniques to excel in school.
-They provide adaptive equipment to people with injuries and the elderly so they can find alternative ways to manage the activities that allow them independence.
+They teach children with learning disabilities techniques to achieve in school.
+They provide effective strategies for the elderly to help them remain independent and active.
+They help regain or adapt the abilities of people with injuries or lifelong disabilities so they may participate in daily activities at work, school, home or the community.

 With the maturing of the baby boomer generation, the rise in autism diagnoses and the return of military personnel with injuries, the demand for occupational therapists is growing.

-In our BS/MOT five-and-a-half-year program, you’ll work alongside expert faculty using modern facilities, such as our suite of life-size patient simulators and a model apartment with adaptive technologies.
+In our five-and-a-half-year BS/MOT program, you’ll work alongside expert faculty using modern facilities, such as our suite of life-size patient simulators and a model apartment with adaptive technologies.
 You’ll put theory into practice beginning in your first year with an OT class.
-Staring in your junior year, you’ll participate in supervised learning in community settings with one of our renowned clinical partners.
+Starting in your junior year, you’ll participate in supervised learning in community settings with our renowned clinical and community partners.

 Curriculum and Requirements